Director - Lenny Nasatka

-A goal kick is awarded when the whole of the ball passes over the goal line, either on the ground or in the air, having last touched a player of the defending team.
-Players should be 10 yds away
+A corner kick is awarded when the whole of the ball passes over the goal line, either on the ground or in the air, having last touched a player of the defending team.
+Players should be 10 yds away.

 - We have a 6 goal deficit rule, meaning no team should beat another team by more than 6 goals.

-- o Make the other teams keeper look good, pass the ball to him
+- Make the other teams keeper look good, pass/shoot the ball at him/her.